Adwords Hints and Tips #4

 But, what if you regularly achieve your daily budget, and you reach it relatively early each day?
 This suggests that you could achieve many more clicks if only you were prepared to spend more, right?
 Well, yes, but…

-Of course, all of this assumes that the quality of visitor you get on a lower cost-per-click is the same as those that you got at a higher click cost.
-This strategy has different results for different types of campaign, so please check that it works for you before committing to it longer term, but it is a useful technique to be aware of!
+Of course, all of this assumes that the quality of visitors you get at a lower cost-per-click is the same as those that you got at a higher click cost.
+This strategy has different results for different types of campaigns, so please check that it works for you before committing to it long-term, but it is a useful technique to be aware of!

 The Author of this series of articles is Martin Jarvis, who creates and manages Pay-per-Click campaigns for a number of clients.
 To find out more, please visit us at DMJ Computer Services Ltd.